cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 g) `td` table data

 ## Q7 - Usually, `td` elements are children of what kind of elements?
-'table' elements and 'tr' elements
+'table' element and 'tr' element

 ## Q8 - What is the difference between td and th?